Geodels/paleoPhysiography/readme.md

 ## Additional visualisation

-The `videos` folder provide animation of global Pharenozoic elevation and river network (`topo.mp4`) and erosion/deposition rates (`ero.mp4`).
+The `videos` folder provides animation of global Pharenozoic elevation and river network (`topo.mp4`) and erosion/deposition rates (`ero.mp4`).
 It also contains a state file (`paraview_state.pvsm`) that can be loaded in Paraview to visualise individual netcdf file in 3D.